Overview of Land Buying Options

 This type of scale provides great leverage in farming, back office functions, and ability to participate in auctions of large farms.

 However, this scale also means that these funds are creating a much more "efficient" market with these large farms, as multiple funds show up as bidders on the mega deals.
+Further, this scale means that many of these funds require an investment minimum of $1 million with often 10-year lockups on investor funds.
+This compares to AcreTrader, where investors can start investing with as little as $5,000.

 To reiterate, we think farm funds have a place in the U.S. market, and some of these funds have great teams, processes, approaches, and returns.
-However, for the overwhelming majority of investors looking to diversify their portfolio with farmland, AcreTrader offers a far more practical approach.
+However, for the overwhelming majority of investors looking to diversify their portfolio with farmland, AcreTrader offers a more practical approach.

 Investing in Ag Land With Publicly Traded REITs